bikashbanjaraa/Treeleaf_AI_task/README.md

    ```

-2. Run the model training script
+2. Run the model training script on your system.

 3. View performance results.